meshtastic/meshtastic/website/docs/software/settings/wifi.md

 ## Overview

-WiFi support can be configured as either a WiFi Client or a Software Access Point (SoftAP).
-The WiFi client will connect to your existing WiFi network, as opposed to the SoftAP which will broadcast a new SSID and Password.
+The ESP32 based devices have the ability to connect to WiFi as a client and also are able to create a software based access point (SoftAP).
 See below for more details.

 :::note
 The device can be either a WiFi client or a software access point.
 It **cannot** operate as both at the same time.